uaraven/logview/readme.md

 Changes to any of the highlights or default Log view style would require recalculation.
 Changes to the background colour of current event or error and warning level events do not require recalculation.

+## LogVelocityView Widget

+Log velocity widget displays bar chart of number of log events per time period.
+Widget can show count for all events or only events of the certain level.